AdobeDocs/commerce-merchant-services.en/help/quick-checkout/install.md

 ---
 # Install [!DNL Quick Checkout]

-The [!DNL Quick Checkout] extension for Adobe Commerce and Magento Open Source can be installed with [!DNL Composer keys], which are linked to the [Magento ID (mageid)](https://devdocs.magento.com/marketplace/sellers/profile-personal.html#field-descriptions){target="_blank"} provided in the signup process.
+The [!DNL Quick Checkout] extension for Adobe Commerce and [!DNL Magento Open Source] can be installed with [!DNL Composer keys], which are linked to the Commerce account [`mageid`](https://devdocs.magento.com/marketplace/sellers/profile-personal.html#field-descriptions){target="_blank"} provided in the signup process.
 Composer uses these keys during the initial installation of Adobe Commerce, or in situations in which the [!DNL Composer keys] were not previously saved to the `auth.json` file.

 See [get your authentication keys](https://devdocs.magento.com/guides/v2.4/install-gde/prereq/connect-auth.html){target="_blank"} topic for more information about obtaining [!DNL Composer keys].